Click Fraud Protection Healthcare Fraud Lawyers | Report Medical Billing Fraud | Fraud Fighters

 Can a Healthcare Whistleblower Remain Anonymous?

 Healthcare fraud whistleblowers who file qui tam cases under the False Claims Act may begin their claims anonymously.
-Specifically, the False Claims Act allows whistleblowers to remain anonymous until the government completes its investigation into the fraud they reported.
-If the government finds evidence of healthcare fraud based on your tip, you would be required to disclose your identity for further proceedings.
+Specifically, the False Claims Act allows whistleblowers, or qui tam relators, to remain anonymous until the government completes its investigation into the fraud they reported.
+If the government finds evidence of healthcare fraud based on your tip, you may be required to disclose certain facts for further proceedings.
+However, filing with a qui tam attorney can help protect your personal identity by filing the legal claim under the name of the qui tam law firm.

-There are also protections for whistleblowers who have already reported the fraud to their employer and were retaliated against as a result.
+There are also protections available for False Claims Act whistleblowers who have already reported fraud and were retaliated against as a result.
 You can tell us about the information you have during a free consultation at our firm.
-Complete the short contact form and an attorney with Tycko & Zavareei LLP will promptly get back to you.
+Complete the short, confidential contact form and a whistleblower attorney with Tycko & Zavareei LLP will promptly get back to you.